 UK Pavilion Beijing Expo Garden - 2019

-The Horticultural Expo 2019 Beijing is open to the public from April to October under the theme “Live Green, Live Better”.
+The Horticultural Expo 2019 Beijing was open to the public from April to October under the theme “Live Green, Live Better”.

 The UK Garden and Pavilion, which celebrates the theme “Innovating for a Greener Future”, was led by the Department for International Trade (DIT) in partnership with the British Embassy in Beijing.
 We worked with a consortium of architectural and design companies led by M-Integrated Solutions, with design support from David Morley Architects.